 So be it.
 She had a bad feeling about this whole thing, and would rather be dishonorably discharged than ignore it.

 For once, her main comm screen was tuned to a broadcast from the surface.
-In this area it was jumpy and often pixelated, but she could see the podium where the sailor senshi from Makaiju stood, the camera angle wide enough to take in the airstrip behind em.
+In this area the signal was jumpy and often pixelated, but she could see the podium where the sailor senshi from Makaiju stood, the camera angle wide enough to take in the airstrip behind em.
 A starjumper from the Lord of Silence waited to carry em up out of the atmosphere as soon as eir speech was over.

 The senshi gave one final wave to a crowd shouting words of praise and hope.